Who We Are

-She takes all the photos, produces the program book, advertising and website; manages social media and occasionally makes cheeky curtain speeches.
+She takes all the photos, produces the program book, maintains the website; manages social media and occasionally makes cheeky curtain speeches.

 Having fallen head over heels for The Barnstormers, I have served on the Board since 2004.
 Being involved with The Barnstormers and working to create a sustainable theatrical model for future generations has been a meaningful and rewarding endeavor.

 Community outreach has always been a priority for me.
 Over the years, I have been involved with Easter Seals, the Pan Mass Challenge, soup kitchens, the Salvation Army and southern N.H. sports programs.
 Since relocating to the Tamworth area, I continue to be involved in community affairs as a volunteer at the Saint Andrews Food Pantry and the Brett School Oasis Tutoring Program.

 In my professional career, I served as a Senior Vice President of Sales.
 I was responsible for managing the sales revenues for some of the largest Lubricant Distributors in the continental United States.

 When not at the theatre I am passionate about skiing, cycling, reading and gardening.
 My most important accomplishment is my loving family.
 Along with my wife Linda, I am creating a new patron base with my seven grandchildren, all avid Barnstormers fans.